jarvismsk/azure-openai-tester/README.md

 # Azure OpenAI Terminal Tester

-This command-line application allows you to test your Azure OpenAI connection and interact with various models through a simple terminal interface.
+This command-line application allows you to test your Azure OpenAI connection and interact with models through a simple terminal interface.

 ## Features